inlets/inlets-pro/chart/inlets-tcp-server/README.md

 The chart will deploy two Kubernetes services, an Ingress record and a Deployment to run the inlets-pro server process.

-* `prometheus-tunnel-control-plane` - a service exposed by Ingress, for the websocket of inlets PRO (usually port 8123)
+* `prometheus-tunnel-control-plane` - a service exposed by Ingress, for the websocket of inlets Pro (usually port 8123)
 * `prometheus-tunnel-data-plane` - a local service to access Prometheus from within the cluster (usually 9090)

 Edit `values.yaml`: